This reference contains common terms and definitions to help you find your way around The Things Stack.

 - Duty Cycle

-- The fraction of time a device is busy.
-When a single device transmits on a channel for 2 time units every 10 time units, this device has a duty cycle of 20%.
+- Specifies a fraction of a given time window during which a device can actively transmit data.
+If a single device transmits on a channel for 2 time units every 10 time units, this device has a duty cycle of 20%.
+Duty cycle is regulated by regional authorities that manage radio spectrum usage in order to minimize interference, so exceeding it could result in facing penalties or restrictions.

 - Dwell Time